staciehoffmeister/one-click-hugo-cms-8f283/site/content/post/Lapses-in-Client-Experience-are-a-$46-Trillion-Risk/index.md

 ---

 **About the Author:**
-Stacie Hoffmeister is a strategic business leader with 20+ years driving growth across wealth management, luxury brands, and mission-driven initiatives.
-As President and Founder of Hoffmeister Lundman & Co., she brings operational discipline and cross-sector expertise to companies navigating complex transitions, with deep expertise in women and wealth.
+About the Author: Stacie Hoffmeister is a strategic business leader with 20+ years driving growth across wealth management, luxury brand management, and mission-driven initiatives.
+She brings operational discipline, strategic marketing leadership, and cross-sector expertise to growth enterprises.
+Women’s wealth education and next-generation investor readiness are both personal and market imperatives.